Titan triggerfish

 Monodactylus argenteus

 Monodactylus argenteus is a species of fish in the family Monodactylidae, the moonyfishes.
 Its common names include silver moonyfish, or silver moony, butter bream, and diamondfish.
 It is native to the western Pacific and Indian Oceans, including the Persian Gulf, Red Sea, and associated estuaries, such as the Mekong Delta.
-It is bright shiny silver with yellowish edges to the fins.
+This species reaches a maximum length of about. ...

-Black Feather starfish
+Black feather starfish

 Sarcophyton ehrenbergi and Sarcophyton trocheliophorum